VW 1.8 TSI EA888 Engine Specs And Problems

 Serving as a substitute to 2.0 TSI EA113 and being manufactured till 2010, the debut version of 1.8 TSI motor with BYT and BZB codes was built from scratch.
 Its only identical characteristic to its forerunner remains the 88 mm (3.46 inches) cylinder spacing.

-The cylinder block and crankcase are made of grey cast iron, which is high-productive and enduring along with having outstanding acoustic dampening features.
+The cylinder block and crankcase are made of grey cast iron, which is highly-productive and enduring, along with outstanding acoustic dampening features.
 To decrease vibration, the crankcase comprises 2 chain-driven counter-rotating balance shafts.
 Having 220 mm block height, 1.8 TSI Generation One gained steel crankshaft with 8 counterbalances, updated aluminum pistons plus connecting rods of 148 mm.

 The motor keeps a 16-valve cylinder head (having 2 intake and 2 exhaust valves for each cylinder) with chain-driven dual overhead camshafts while the intake camshaft features a variable intake valve timing control system.
 The diameter of the intake valve is 34 mm while the exhaust one is 28 mm and the stem diameter for both of them is 6 mm.
-Low-friction roller finger cam followers, containing automatic hydraulic valve clearance compensation, operate valves.
+Low-friction roller finger cam followers operate valves, containing automatic hydraulic valve clearance compensation.

 Keeping variable-length plastic intake manifold, the debut generation of motors gained BorgWarner KKK K03 turbocharger with water cooling, placed in cast iron exhaust manifold and having maximal boost pressure of 0.6 bar (8.7 psi).
 Gasoline is supplied via a direct fuel injection system, having consistent fuel injectors with 6 holes run by a solenoid.

 The electronic control unit is Bosch Motronic MED 17.5.
-Simultaneously, 1.8 TFSI motors, applied for Audi cars with CABA, CABB and CABD codes, got Fuel Stratified system along with variable oil pump.
+Simultaneously, 1.8 TFSI motors, applied for Audi cars with CABA, CABB and CABD codes, got Fuel Stratified system and variable oil pump.

 1.8 TSI EA888 Gen 2

 As the first generation wasn’t perfect, the brand continued to optimize this engine in 2008 and created TSI EA888 Generation Two, which was produced till 2015.
-Though this motor was manufactured along with its predecessor for two years, it turned into the most popular modification.
+Though this motor was manufactured along with its predecessor for two years, it became the most popular modification.

-With CDAA, CDHA, and CDHB codes, the motor gained an updated steel crankshaft while the main journal diameter decreased from 58 mm to 52 mm.
+The motor gained an updated steel crankshaft with CDAA, CDHA, and CDHB codes while the main journal diameter decreased from 58 mm to 52 mm.

 1.8 TSI EA888 Gen 3

 Manufacture of the 3rd generation of 1.8 TSI EA888 was launched in 2011.
 Initially, these motors were utilized for Audi automobiles, but afterward, some other VW Group vehicles were supplied with them.
-Generation 3 motors appeared after numerous modifications and had a few similarities with the 2nd generation.
+Generation 3 motors appeared after numerous modifications and were similar to the 2nd generation.

 1.8 TSI EA888 Generation 3 features fresh lightweight cylinder block with thin walls, light but enduring camshaft with 4 counterbalances, redeveloped pistons plus rods.
 The upgraded cylinder head is a distinctive feature of the motor.
 An aluminum cylinder head with a dual overhead camshaft and 16 valves comprises an integrated exhaust manifold.

-Intake and exhaust valves are operated by a variable valve timing system.
+A variable valve timing system operates intake and exhaust valves.
 Additionally, the 2-stage valve lift control turns on after 3,100 rpm.
 While no changes were made to the timing chain, another chain tensioner was applied.

 The fuel system contains direct fuel injection inside combustion chambers along with classic multipoint fuel injection before intake valves.
 The motor keeps IHI IS12 turbocharger with the maximum boost pressure of 1.3 bar (18.8 psi).